 A News Radio Station called NCRPR - New California Republic Radio - with quest updates in the News.

-5 Potential Human Companions and 2 Robot Companions available depending on player choices.
+6 Potential Human Companions and 2 Robot Companions available depending on player choices.

-Download the latest version of the First Instalment.
+Download the latest version of New California.

 Using your favourite Mod Manager, apply Archive Invalidation.